 You can see how this would work in practice by looking at Bentham, chapter 4, §V.

-Generally speaking, the utilitarians support their view by arguing that it is implicit in common sense morality, meaning the moral codes that we all follow in our everyday lives.
-For the most part, they say, moral rules are implicitly utilitarian: they work to produce the best results overall.
+Generally speaking, utilitarians argue that their view is implicit in common sense morality, meaning the moral codes that we all follow in our everyday lives.
+For the most part, they say, these codes are implicitly utilitarian: they work to produce the best results overall.
 When they do not work this way, according to the utilitarians, they should be regarded as irrational.

-In making their points, the utilitarians had to adopt two different postures towards common sense morality.
-On the one hand, common sense morality provides the chief support for utilitarianism.
+In making their points, the utilitarians adopt two different postures towards common sense morality.
+On the one hand, common sense morality provides the ultimate support for utilitarianism.
 The reason we are given for believing utilitarianism is that it is implicit in our common sense moral codes.
-We are supposed to be implicitly committed to utilitarianism, even if we are not aware of it.
+The idea is that we are supposed to be committed to utilitarianism even if we are not aware of it.
+In that way, utilitarianism is only as strong as common sense morality is.

 There is a kind of objection to utilitarianism that occurs over and over again.
-This involves finding some obviously immoral thing that a utilitarian could be required to do.
+This involves finding some horrible thing that would produce more net pleasure than any alternative.
 For example, it is possible that we might maximize utility by punishing an innocent person even though this a clearly unjust thing to do by the standards of common sense morality.
 Perhaps punishing the innocent would deter crime.
 Or perhaps a mob believes that an innocent person is guilty and they will riot if he is not framed and punished.
+The point is that utilitarians will think that we are all required to do the apparently immoral thing.
+That rubs most people the wrong way.

 There are two ways of responding to this.

 Accept the consequences.
-If it would be the case that doing the awful thing, like punishing the innocent, really is necessary to prevent disaster, the utilitarian will respond that it makes sense to prevent the disaster.
+If it would be the case that doing the awful thing, like punishing the innocent, really is necessary to prevent disaster, the utilitarian will respond that it makes sense to do it.
+It’s either that or disaster, after all.